xebialabs-community/howto/argoRollouts/README.md

-# ArgoRollout using Release, EKS and Linkerd
+# ArgoRollout using Release and EKS

 Use the templates and manifests to perform bluegreen and canary deployments.